Growth Metrics

 Sunrise Real Estate (SRRE) Short term Debt (2016 - 2017)

-Sunrise Real Estate's Short term Debt history spans 8 years, with the latest figure at $2.2 million for Q3 2017.
+Sunrise Real Estate (SRRE) has disclosed Short term Debt for 8 consecutive years, with $2.2 million as the latest value for Q3 2017.

-• Short term Debt for Q3 2017 was $2.2 million at Sunrise Real Estate, down from $2.5 million in the prior quarter.
+• Short term Debt was $2.2 million for Q3 2017 at Sunrise Real Estate, down from $7.0 million in the prior quarter.